ARM-software/abi-aa/sysvabi64/sysvabi64.rst

 Static link time TLS Relaxations
 --------------------------------

+Relaxation is a term used by the TLS literature such as ELFTLS_ to represent an optimization.
+AAELF64_ has used optimization for similar link-time instruction sequence optimizations.
+This document will use relaxation to be consistent with existing references.

 The static linker can relax a more general TLS model to a more constrained TLS model when the TLS variables meet the requirements for using the constrained model.